AnakKemarinSore/ASII-Stock-Price-Prediction/README.md

 The LSTMs have recurrent connections; thus, the state of previous activations of the neuron from the previous time step is used as context for formulating an output (Brownlee, 2017).
 Besides, unlike other RNNs, LSTM has a unique formulation that allows it to avoid the problems that prevent the training and scaling of other RNNs.
 Therefore, it can achieve a better result.
 Those are the reasons why LSTM is gaining a lot of popularity for solving the time-series prediction case.

-We will implement an interactive data visualization of stock price using Plotly!
+In addition, we will implement an interactive data visualization of stock price using Plotly!

 Note that we will use the LSTM model and the CRISP-DM reference model (adapted) as guidance to predict the ASII.JK stock price.